hoy214/comp0034_week9/exercises/2_selenium_webdriver.md

 You have already used Selenium Webdriver in week 5 for the Dash app testing activity then skip this step.

+This only provides support for running tests using the Chrome browser, you will need to investigate the documentation if you also wish to test with other supported browsers.

 Check your version of Chrome in the Chrome settings.

 For example, mine is: Version 84.0.4147.125.